umd-lib/wufoo-connector/README.md

 ## Deploy to Server

-1. Download source code from github at [Wufoo Connector](https://github.com/umd-lib/wufoo-connector)
+* Download source code from github at [Wufoo Connector](https://github.com/umd-lib/wufoo-connector)
-2. Compile the code using
+* Compile the code using

 ```
 mvn package
 ```

-3. Go to `target` folder in wufoo-connector project and transfer the `wufoo-connector.war` file to the webapps directory on server (/apps/cms/webapps).
+* Go to `target` folder in wufoo-connector project and transfer the `wufoo-connector.war` file to the webapps directory on server (/apps/cms/webapps).
-4. Start the tomcat server from the folder where tomcat is installed (/apps/cms/tomcat-misc).
+* Start the tomcat server from the folder where tomcat is installed (/apps/cms/tomcat-misc).

 ```
+cd /apps/cms/tomcat-misc
 ./control start
 ```